subscription-tracking

 Q: How do I know if a subscription is billed through Apple?

 A: The simplest way to determine this is by checking your Apple ID's subscription list (using the steps outlined above for your iPhone, Mac, etc.).
 If the subscription appears there, it's billed through Apple.
 If it doesn't, it's likely a direct subscription with the service provider (e.g., Netflix via their website) and must be managed on their platform.
+Look for email receipts from the service—those are your proof of direct billing.

 Q: Can I get a refund for an Apple subscription?